AtsukoCoffey/healthy-food-club/README.md

 ### Figure And Picture Element

-In the upcoming session section, I consider using the `<figure>` element for an image since it is a part of the other page's content also it contains independent information.
-At same time, I wanted to use the `<picture>` element for UI responsivity.
-But I wasn’t familiar with both elements to use so I looked for some hints around but couldn’t find out using both in the W3 school or MDN.
-I asked perplexity whether I could include picture element in the figure element.
+In the upcoming session section, I consider using the `<figure>` element for an image and the `<picture>` element for UI responsivity.
+But I wasn’t familiar with both elements to use so I looked for some hints around.
+I couldn’t find out using both in the W3 school or MDN though there were some coversations at stackoverflow and I also asked perplexity whether I could include picture element in the figure element.
 It seems no problem to include it.
 <details>
 <summary>Figure And Picture Element - stuckoverflow, perplexity</summary>